 Jan-Erik Nilsson

-This page has been created together with expert members of the Gotheborg Discussion Board with a special thank you to Simon Ng in Hong Kong, and N K Koh, in Singapore.
+This page has been created in collaboration with expert members of the Gotheborg Discussion Board, with special thanks to Simon Ng in Hong Kong and N K Koh in Singapore.

-Pictures and pieces that makes up this section besides those that belongs to the Gotheborg.com reference collection have been donated by Simon Ng, City University of Hong Kong; N K Koh, Singapore; Hans Mueller, USA; Bill Thurnbull, Canada; Hans Slager, The Nederland and Tony Jalin Zhang, Beijing and many more.
-Some items are lifted from the Gotheborg Discussion Board dated porcelain section and added here for public access.
+Pictures and pieces that makes up this section besides those that belongs to the Gotheborg.com reference collection have been donated by Simon Ng, City University of Hong Kong; N K Koh, Singapore; Hans Mueller, USA; Bill Thurnbull, Canada; Hans Slager, The Nederland and Tony Jalin Zhang, Beijing, Mike Harty, long time member of the Gotheborg Discussion Board, and many more.
+Some items are lifted from the Discussion Board dated porcelain section and added here for public access.
 I am grateful for any corrections or further translations you can submit.
 Any actual dated porcelain pieces or pictures thereof that you think might make a fitting addition to this section can be offered to me via email to Jan-Erik Nilsson.
 This page is a work in progress aimed to create a reliable chronology for the porcelain produced during the end of the 19th century up until the Republic Period of China.